youcefamar/js-online-checkers/README.md

 6. AI Turn Execution
 When it's AI's turn (black), the game calls getBestMove.
 The AI selects and makes the optimal move.
-If the AI can make multiple jumps, it continues until no more jumps are available.
 Example of AI Move Execution Flow
 Player moves a piece.
 If it's the AI's turn, getBestMove is called.